barionleg/cesium.wiki.gs/Documentation-Best-Practices.md

 Description.

 @memberOf|alias|exports Name
+@constructor

 @param {Type} name Description.
+@param {Type|OtherType} name Description with long
+       wrapping lines.

 @returns {Type} Description.

 @exception {Type} Description.

-@example
-(formatted just like the rest of the code. and useful comments if it's only boilerplate)

 @see Type
 @see Type#instanceMember
 @see Type.staticMember

+@example
+(formatted just like the rest of the code. and useful comments if it's only boilerplate)
 ```

 ## Detailed Example